aaronsaray/aaronsaray.com/_posts/2007-06-27-emulation-of-collections-true-stories-of-data-object-handling.markdown

 tags:
 - PHP
 ---
 Today, Big Boy sent me an e-mail at work talking about emulation of collections in his .net programming.
 He included a code sample (after the break).
 This got me thinking about how I am planning on handling data going forward.
 Do I want to handle data as keyed arrays, objects, complex objects, or... ?
 Additionally, I started thinking about the Null Object programming pattern, and how this can fit into my data handling pattern.
 I've made an interesting discovery - and am going to set my paradigm going forward using these complex objects.
-Heres how...
+Here's how...

 Big Boy sent this code example: